litebird/litebird_sim/docs/source/scanning.rst

 Half Wave Plate
 ---------------

-The rotation of the polarization angle, induced by a HWP, can be included in the returned pointing information by passing an instance of a descendant of the class :class:`.HWP` to the method :meth:`.Simulation.set_hwp`.
+The rotation of the polarization angle induced by a HWP can be included in the returned pointing information by passing an instance of a descendant of the class :class:`.HWP` to the method :meth:`.Simulation.set_hwp`.
 Here is an example::